dell/dell-terraform-providers/docs/SUPPORT.md

 # Support

-For all your support needs or to follow the latest ongoing discussions and updates, join our Slack group.
-Click [Here](https://app.smartsheet.com/b/form/4bd4375b980c4dabbaaf7d92b57eabd5) to request your invite.

-You can also interact with us on [GitHub](https://github.com/dell/dell-terraform-providers) by creating a [GitHub Issue](https://github.com/dell/dell-terraform-providers/issues).
+You can interact with us on [GitHub](https://github.com/dell/dell-terraform-providers) by creating various types of [GitHub Issues](https://github.com/dell/dell-terraform-providers/issues/new/choose) such as bugs, feature requests, and questions.